knu2/nclex311-web/docs/prd/epic-1.5-ux-enhancement.md

 **Goal:** Implement the approved modern UI design with sidebar navigation, inline quiz interactions, and enhanced engagement features (notes, discussion, progress tracking, bookmarks).
 This epic transforms the learning experience from a dashboard-centric model to a sidebar-based navigation system with persistent context and enhanced interactivity.

+**Scope Note:** Stories 1.5.8 and 1.5.9 include full-stack implementation (backend + frontend) for completion tracking and bookmarking.
+These features, originally scoped in Epic 2 (Stories 2.2 and 2.4), are MVP requirements (FR7, FR8) and properly belong in Epic 1.5.

 **Timeline:** 6-8 weeks (12 stories)

 **Dependencies:**